richburke/react-native-png/README.md

 ### <a name="restrictions">Restrictions</a>
-* Image dimensions: the most limiting restriction for expected common use of this module is its inability to handle large images.
+* Image dimensions: the most limiting restriction for expected common use of this module is its (in)ability to handle large images.
 Image dimensions of 300x300 and lower should be okay.
 Dimensions larger than that may affect performance.
 * The supported chunks are: IHDR, IDAT, PLTE, tRNS, bKGD, IEND.
 That means other ancillary chunks are not supported.
 In most cases those chunk types are irrelevant for the purpose of this library.
 For information on chunk types, please see the listed reference material below.
 * Only handles images with a single IDAT chunk
 * Does not support reading or creation of interlaced images